jaspector

 A permit is required whenever you construct, reconstruct, enlarge, alter, or demolish a structure.
 Permits are required for all structures except non-residential farm buildings as defined by the Virginia Uniform Statewide Building Code.
 All proposed development in special flood hazard areas requires county review and approval.
 Chesapeake Bay or wetlands overlays may add separate county approvals.

-Typical processing time is Allow 10 to 15 business days for residential new-construction permit processing.
+Building permit processing times in unincorporated New Kent County, VA typically run Allow 10 to 15 business days for residential new-construction permit processing.
 Inspections are generally performed within one working day after request under normal circumstances and within two working days at most.
 No fixed commercial permit turnaround is publicly posted..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated New Kent County, VA.
 The following work is generally exempt: Non-residential farm buildings as defined by the Virginia Uniform Statewide Building Code (USBC section 108.2); Chesapeake Bay Preservation Area: installation of water wells, passive recreation facilities (boardwalks, trails, pathways), and historic preservation or archaeological activities may be exempt from Chesapeake Bay criteria only if all listed conditions are met and any required RPA Modification or CBPA Exception is approved; Silvicultural activities in Chesapeake Bay Preservation Areas are exempt from county ChesBay ordinances only if operations follow applicable Virginia Department of Forestry water-quality procedures — this does not exempt the activity from other permits that may apply.
 Note: No comprehensive county-issued public exempt-work list for ordinary building, electrical, plumbing, or mechanical work was found on New Kent County's public permit pages.
 The county points applicants to the USBC and applicable overlay rules.
 Confirm any claimed exemption with Building Development before starting work.
 Exempt from building permit does not mean exempt from zoning, Planning, or Environmental review requirements.
+When in doubt, confirm with the local building department before starting work.